Close

-Using Foley Bulb for Labour Induction: Benefits, Procedure & Risks
+Foley Bulb for Induction – Benefits, Risks and Procedure

 From conception to birth, as an expectant mother, you always want to make the right decision for the well-being of your unborn baby.
-It is essential to be well equipped with all the knowledge relating to labour and delivery as you near your due date.
-Sometimes due to various reasons, some women fail to experience labour when they should.
-Hence there are different methods of inducing labour.
-Here we shall be discussing Foley bulb for the induction of labour.
+It is essential to be well-equipped with all the knowledge relating to labour and delivery as you near your due date.
+Sometimes, due to various reasons, some women fail to experience labour when they should.
+Hence, there are different methods of inducing labour.
+Here, we shall discuss the Foley bulb for labour induction.
+The Foley bulb or Foley balloon for induction is a widely used mechanical method, offering a non-pharmacological alternative to stimulate cervical dilation and prepare the body for delivery.
+Read on to learn more about the Foley bulb procedure.

 What Is a Foley Bulb Induction?

 The Foley bulb induction is a procedure that is used for dilating a woman’s cervix during labour.
-The doctor inserts a catheter into the cervix, which has a deflated end.
+The doctor inserts a catheter with balloon into the cervix, which has a deflated end.
 Once the catheter is placed into the cervix, the doctor fills the catheter with saline.
 This process is used to put pressure on the cervix or the uterine walls and cause dilation.
-As soon as the cervix dilates to 3 centimetres, the catheter falls out on its own.
-This method is not a popular method of induction, but for women who wish to opt for a non-medicinal process of induction, this option might be considered.
+The catheter falls out on its own as soon as the cervix dilates to 3 centimetres.
+This method is not a popular induction method, but this option might be considered for women who wish to opt for a non-medicinal induction process (1) (2).

 Reasons Why Pregnant Women Need a Foley Bulb Catheter Induction